 Go for the Bold: Cultivate Confidence

 Spread the joy.
 Shell out some positive energy each week by bringing fresh-cut flowers to an overworked friend or mowing an elderly neighbor's lawn.
-"Research shows that doing a good deed builds your own self-confidence," says Tim Ursiny, PhD, author of The Confidence Plan.4 points
+"Research shows that doing a good deed builds your own self-confidence," says Tim Ursiny, PhD, author of The Confidence Plan.

 Trust your judgment.
 Go one week without asking for anyone else's opinion on anything -- from what to wear to the fund-raiser to the best title for that memo -- and follow your own instincts.
-You may learn you have all the answers.5 points
+You may learn you have all the answers.

 Flirt fearlessly.
 Plop down next to that cute guy who's typing away on his laptop at your favorite coffee bar and say, "Can I buy you a latte in exchange for checking a movie time on your computer?"
-If all goes well, ask him to join you.5 points
+If all goes well, ask him to join you.

 Kick a habit.
 Give up those cigarettes, soap operas, or snacks that have an unhealthy hold over your life.
 "Being a slave to a habit makes you feel like a victim," says cognitive psychologist Pierce Howard, PhD.
 Announce your goal to everyone you know, then join a support group, see your doctor for help, or keep a journal to pinpoint what triggers your addiction.